-Kate (Melissa Gilbert - Thicker Than Water) was only 7 when she found her mum dead having committed suicide and ever since she has blamed her father, Thane (Ken Howard - Tactical Assault).
+Kate (Melissa Gilbert - Thicker Than Water) was only 7 when she found her mum dead, having committed suicide, and ever since she has blamed her father, Thane (Ken Howard - Tactical Assault), for her death.
 It is why having grown up and left the family farm to become a successful lawyer in the city Kate won't return.
-But that all changes when her brother, Ryan (Cyril O'Reilly - Shattered Family), calls as their father is suffering memory loss and she needs to return home to the farm.
-Still holding her father responsible for her mother's suicide, Kate returns to discover things more seriousness than just some memory loss as Thane is diagnosed with Alzheimer's disease.
+But that all changes when her brother, Ryan (Cyril O'Reilly - Shattered Family), calls as their father is suffering from memory loss and she needs to return home to the farm.
+Still blaming her father for her mother's suicide, Kate returns to discover things are more serious than just some memory loss as Thane is diagnosed with Alzheimer's disease.
 Deciding to spend some time with her father before it is too late Kate begins to realise that what she remembers from her childhood was not how it was which in turn causes her to question her own troubled feelings towards her father.

 Whenever "Sacrifices of the Heart" appears on TV, here in the UK, the write up always mentions that it is written by Patti Davis, the daughter of former US President Ronald Reagan who in later years was diagnosed with Alzheimer's disease.
-The thing is that whilst "Sacrifices of the Heart" features Alzheimer's disease the underlying story ends up a familiar one where we have a city girl returning home and bonding with a parent after years of misplaced hurt.
+The thing is that whilst "Sacrifices of the Heart" is written by Patti Davis and features a storyline which touches on Alzheimer's disease the underlying story ends up a familiar one where we have a city girl returning home and bonding with a parent after years of misplaced hurt.

 It is that hurt which opens the movie as "Sacrifices of the Heart" starts with sepia tinted images of Kate's childhood and that day she found her mother after she had committed suicide which leads to the subsequent blame she placed on her father because of her mother's death.
 It is a quick and effective way of establishing the back story before leaping to the future where it equally quickly establishes that not only has Kate become a successful lawyer but one who has become estranged from her father and only rarely staying in touch with her brother.